-New: View the Bicentennial Special Supplement to the Livingston County News
+Jan.
+2021: View the Bicentennial Special Supplement to the Livingston County News.

 On February 23, 1821, Livingston County, New York was formed from Ontario and Genesee Counties.
 View the act to erect the new county here.
 The county was named in honor of Chancellor Robert R. Livingston, who helped draft the Declaration of Independence and negotiated the Louisiana Purchase.
 The twelve original towns were Avon, Caledonia, Conesus, Geneseo, Groveland, Leicester, Lima, Livonia, Mount Morris, Sparta, Springwater, and York.
 Part of North Dansville was annexed from Steuben County in 1822 and became a separate town when Sparta was divided in 1846.
 At the same time, the town of West Sparta was also formed from Sparta.
 The towns of Nunda and Portage were annexed from Allegany County in 1846, as well as Ossian in 1857, for a total of seventeen towns.
 A Board of Supervisors has governed the county since its inception.

 Several communities competed for the honor of becoming the county seat, but the distinction was bestowed upon Geneseo, the principal village and center of commerce.
 The Wadsworth family donated a suitable lot for the county buildings, beautifully situated at the north end of the village.